Heptazhou/SDSS-SpecViewer/README.md

 ### Keeping up-to-date

 The `dictionaries.txt` file is the backbone to this tool.
-By running the `update_dictionaries.jl` file, it will look for a FITS file (e.g., `spAll-lite-v6_1_1.fits`) on your local machine and update said dictionary file.
+By running the `update_dictionaries.jl` file, it will look for FITS file(s) (e.g., `spAll-lite-master.fits`) on your local machine and update said dictionary file.
 Runtime was ~50s on AMD Zen 1, or ~30s on AMD Zen 3, FWIW.
-The file provided here is up-to-date for BHM targets ***for GOOD fields ONLY*** as of 2023-10-16.
+The file provided here is up-to-date for BHM targets ***for GOOD fields ONLY*** as of 2023-12-27.

-To update `dictionaries.txt`, please have the FITS file ready, and do:
+To update `dictionaries.txt`, please have the FITS file(s) ready, and do:
 1. Install latest version of [Julia](https://julialang.org/) (you could either install the [official binary](https://julialang.org/downloads/) or install it with your package manager of choice).
 2. Install/update the needed packages by: